FlexMeasures/flexmeasures/documentation/api/introduction.rst

 Resolutions
 ^^^^^^^^^^^

-Specifying a resolution is redundant for POST requests that contain both "values" and a "duration".
+Specifying a resolution is redundant for POST requests that contain both "values" and a "duration" ― FlexMeasures computes the resolution by dividing the duration by the number of values.

-Also, posted data is checked against the required resolution of the assets which are posted to.
+When POSTing data, FlexMeasures checks this computed resolution against the required resolution of the assets which are posted to.
+If these can't be matched (through upsampling), an error will occur.

 GET requests (such as *getMeterData*) return data in the resolution which the sensor is configured for.
 A "resolution" may be specified explicitly to obtain the data in downsampled form,